rebelvg/node-flv/README.md

 `packetType - audio, video, metadata, etc`

-`payloadSize - payload length of the current packet`
+`payloadSize - payload length of the current packet in bytes`

 `timestampLower - timestamp relative to the first packet in milliseconds`